Cbaharav/carmel-updates/docs/bq_t5.rst

 Setup
 =====
 ..
 Note::
-	The Bifrost code, which includes this tool is **not** publicly available yet.
+	The Bifrost code, which includes this tool, is **not** publicly available yet.

 This tool can be found in Bifrost (which is a separate folder from helita), and requires that helita be installed in order to function.
 Once you have created a path for the Bifrost folder, add that path to your .cshrc, eg::